-Trade mis-invoicing is an illicit practice designed to move money in and out of a country through the deliberate falsification of customs invoices at import and export.
-Motivations for trade mis-invoicing include evading tariffs, exploiting subsidy regimes, circumventing capital controls, and escaping domestic regulations.
+Trade misinvoicing is an illicit practice designed to move money in and out of a country through the deliberate falsification of customs invoices at import and export.
+Motivations for trade misinvoicing include laundering money, financing terror, evading taxes and tariffs, exploiting subsidy regimes, circumventing capital controls, and escaping domestic regulations.

-We find that Africa lost on average $83 billion a year between 2000 and 2016 in trade mis-invoicing.
+The “atlas” shows that Africa lost on average $86 billion a year between 2000 and 2018 in trade misinvoicing.

 Risk measures for illicit financial flows

 My work on trade misinvoicing provides estimates of the scale of misinvoicing, i.e., a dollar value.
 A complementary stream of work, joint with Alex Cobham, provides a risk-based approach to IFF.